hung-doan/Complete-ASP.NET-MVC/3.advanced-missions/publishing/publish-to-iis-use-filesystem.md

 ## BRAIN STORMING

-1. Do you know that : ASP & ASP .NET are different ?
+1. Do you know what is IIS ?
-2. What are the different between ASP .NET Web Forms, ASP .NET Web MVC, ASP .NET Web API ?
+2. Why we need IIS to publish your Application ?